pavelvasev/make_docs/readme.md

 # make_docs

-> Generates HTML file for every MD file found in directory tree.
+> Generates an HTML file for every MD file found in a directory tree.

 ## Install